Citroën Ami (electric vehicle): Overview

-The Citroën Ami was unveiled on 27 February 2020 at Paris La Défense Arena and marketed from June 2020 in a unique "Ami Blue" body color (blue-gray) customizable with stickers.
-To reduce its price, it is produced in Morocco in the PSA factory in Kenitra.

 It is a light motor quadricycle which can be driven in France without a license by people born before 1988 or by those older than 14 who have an AM license (EEA name)–formerly Road Safety Certificate (BSR) (national name).
 As a quadricycle it is limited to 45 km/h.

 The Ami can be used for carsharing in the Free2Move network of Groupe PSA, rented or purchased, on the internet or in stores Fnac and Darty with which Citroën has concluded a partnership for the exhibition, sale or rental of the vehicle from 30 March 2020.
 The vehicle can be picked up at a store, a Citroën dealership or delivered at home.

-In June 2022, Citroën launched the My Ami Buggy, a limited edition inspired by the My Ami Buggy concept.
+In June 2022, Citroën launched the My Ami Buggy, a limited edition (50) inspired by the My Ami Buggy concept.

+In May 2023, 1000 second generation Ami Buggy were produced for sale in Europe, Turkey and Morocco.

+In November 2023, the Ami Pop trim was released, which includes four alloy-look wheel trims, a black graphic strip under the windshield, black front and rear bumper sections, a rear spoiler and a set of door and quarter panels graphics.

+In May 2024, the Ami was refreshed with a new color (Night Sepia), as well as other small changes, such as the drive select buttons being moved to the dashboard below the hazards indicator and phone mount.